alfred-workflows/awesome-alfred-workflows/README.md

 	<br>
 </h1>

 A curated list of Awesome Alfred Workflows.
+Alfred is a productivity application for Mac OS X, which boosts your efficiency with hotkeys, keywords and text expansion.
+Workflows are a powerful feature of Alfred which expands what it is capable of.

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)